 Specifics: First, find your image.
 Be sure to select one that both moves you and makes an explicit argument.
 You might start here: 100 Most Influential Images of All Time.
 Or here: New York Times’ Decade in Pictures.
 Then, in the equivalent of a 3-page double-spaced paper, identify the pathetic appeal(s) in this image and analyze it by completing the following:

 - Introduce your image by describing the context: where did it appear?
 What is the historical or cultural background that situates the argument?
-Who is the target audience for this image, given the context?
+Who appears to be the target audience for this image, given the context?

-- Explain what sort of behavior this image inspires.
+- Explain what sort of behavior this image inspires by provoking that feeling.
 Does it want you to do something?
 To believe something?
 Buy something?
 Support a cause or organization?
 Vote a certain way?
 Donate money?
-Become more conscious or aware of a problem?
+Become more conscious or aware or convinced of a problem?

-- Explain the interpretation that ties the affect or emotion to the desired behavior.
-What must you believe for the emotion to move you to the behavior?
+- Explain the interpretation that ties the feeling to the desired behavior.
+What must you believe for the feeling to move you to the behavior?

 - In conclusion, contemplate whether pathetic appeals in the image depend on identity categories of the target audience, such as age, class, ethnicity, sex/gender, sexual orientation, physical ability, political ideology, religious belief, etc.?
 Are there any ideas or symbols that will likely resonate with a certain segment of this population in a particular way?